Want to create a beautiful sales page with the Elementor templates to sell more of your online courses?

 So we highly recommend you keep a video on your sales page.

 Check out this post to discover some nifty tips on creating sales pages that convert well.

 So those were some really effective sales page examples.

-Now let's take a look at an Elementor sales page template - built using AeroCheckout.
+Now let's take a look at an Elementor sales page template - built using the funnel builder.

 It looks slick, sharp, and is designed to create your winning sales argument.
 Take a look:

 The order form is perfectly functional and once you have your payment gateways configured you can start collecting orders.